-8:00am: You may eat a light breakfast, such as eggs and toast, then no more solid food after 09:00am.
-Do drink plenty of clear fluids throughout the day and especially during the period when taking the bowel preparation.
-Clear fluids include water, smooth fruit juice (not containing 'bits'), fruit squash, fizzy drinks, tea or coffee without milk, Bovril.
+The day before the examination, have a low fibre breakfast as described above.
+After this DO NOT EAT any food until after your colonoscopy, but drink plenty of clear fluids throughout the day and especially during the period when taking the bowel preparation.
+Clear fluid is water, smooth fruit juice (not containing 'bits'), fruit squash, fizzy drinks, tea or coffee without milk.